bjcosta/landscaping/README.md

-# Asthectically pleasing, productive backyard landscaping
+# Beautiful and productive backyard landscaping

 This is the challange: